Achieving metrological limits using ancilla-free quantum error-correcting codes: QEC strategy

 \section{QEC strategy}

-Now we delve into the details of the QEC strategy, in particular the recovery channel, and explain how our (effectively) ancilla-free codes achieve the optimal HL.
-(The SQL case is discussed in \appref{app:SQL}.)
-In particular, we will show that there exists a QEC strategy such that the signal strength increases linearly with $N$, while the noise rate at most a constant, leading to the HL.
+\sisilong{Now we delve into the details of the QEC strategy, including how to choose the recovery channel and the input state, that allow us to achieve the optimal HL with the (effectively) ancilla-free codes we defined above.
+(The SQL case is discussed in \appref{app:SQL} .)
+In particular, we will consider recovery channels that map the system dynamics to a Pauli-Z signal under dephasing noise in the logical space and show that the logical signal strength increases linearly with $N$, while the dephasing noise rate at most a constant, leading to the HL.